Ca. 9000 – 8500 BCE

 A riot breaks out, and is captured vividly in a writing called the Letter of Don Carlos de Sigüenza y Góngora to Admiral Pez Recounting the incidents of the Corn Riot in Mexico City, June 8, 1692.
-Other very important documents were preserved by Don Carlos de Sigüenza y Góngora himself when the Viceroyal Palace began to burn.
+Other very important documents were preserved by Don Carlos himself when the Viceroyal Palace began to burn.
 These are preserved in the Historical Archive of Mexico City.

 The El Parían market was an early attempt to get vendors out of the Zocalo.
 With not complete success, the centralized public market building served as Mexico City’s first such market until the building was demolished in 1843.

 On 31 July, the first stone was laid for the newly founded Colegio de San Ignacio de Loyola Vizcaínas.
-It has served as a school ever since.
+The building has been used as a school ever since.

-Production begins at the Loreto paper mill, and continues until 1991.
+Production begins at the Loreto grain mill, and continues, later as a paper mill, until 1991.
 Today, it’s the site of the Plaza Loreto shopping center.

 Construction begins on the Palace of the Counts of San Mateo de Valparaiso.
 The building is finished in 1772, and can be seen, largely in its original state at the corner of Isabel la Católica and Venustiano Carranza in the city center.

 Rehabilitation work begins on a dilapidated older structure, and probably included the discovery of an Aztec serpent’s head carving.
 The ancient head was incorporated as a cornerstone into the newer palace of the Count of Santiago de Calimaya.
-Today, the serpent’s head can be seen still serving as a cornerstone of the Museum of the City of Mexico to which the building was converted in 1964, having been purchased from the descendants of the Count of Santiago de Calimaya in 1960.
+Today, the serpent’s head serves as a cornerstone of the Museum of the City of Mexico to which the building was converted in 1964, having been purchased from the descendants of the Count of Santiago de Calimaya in 1960.